truckersmp-cli/truckersmp-cli/README.md

 (Not available)|`--use-wined3d`|Use OpenGL-based D3D11 instead of DXVK when using Proton (Not available)|`--wine-desktop SIZE`|Use Wine desktop, work around resolution issue, mouse clicking won't work in other GUI apps while the game is running, SIZE must be 'WIDTHxHEIGHT' format (e.g. 1920x1080)
 (Not available)|`--wine-steam-dir`|Choose a directory for Windows version of Steam [Default: `C:\Program Files (x86)\Steam` in the prefix]
-(Not available)|`--without-steam-runtime`|Don't use Steam Runtime even when using Proton 5.13 or newer (Not available)|`--without-wine-discord-ipc-bridge`|Don't use wine-discord-ipc-bridge for Discord Rich Presence (Not available)|`--version`|Print version information and quit
+(Not available)|`--without-wine-discord-ipc-bridge`|Don't use wine-discord-ipc-bridge for Discord Rich Presence (Not available)|`--version`|Print version information and quit